denny-kurniawan/go-bank/README.md

 # Go Bank API

-This project is a simple banking API built with Go.
-It provides endpoints for user registration, login, password change, and user deletion.
+This project is a simple banking system implemented in Go.
+It uses the Gin framework for handling HTTP requests and PostgreSQL for data persistence.

+The system supports user registration and login, and authenticated users can perform various operations related to their bank accounts and transactions.

+Here are some of the main features:

+- User registration and login: Users can register with a username and password, and log in to their account.

+- Account management: Users can create new bank accounts, view details of their existing accounts, and delete accounts.

+- Transaction management: Users can deposit money into an account, withdraw money from an account, and transfer money between accounts.

 ## Getting Started